ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

     Manufacturer-suggested Receiver UARTs, or UARTs alloted for Receivers usually have a pull-down resistor to aid with SBUS (RX pad inversion) which will result into SOLID LEDs on the ESP-based ExpressLRS Receivers.
 It is best to avoid those UARTs unless you know your UARTs.

 !!! tip "Hint!"
     KISS FCs may label its UARTs differently.
-You might have to wire up the Rx pin into an RX pad, and the Tx pin into a TX pad.
+You might have to wire up the RX pin into an RX pad, and the TX pin into a TX pad.
 Always check your FC wiring guide/manual.

 ## Introduction